danvyle/horrorscope-front/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

+The retrogrades for the following planets are listed below for the next 2 years:

 Pluto: April 24, 2019 - Oct 3, 2019
       April 25, 2020 - Oct 4, 2020